jmtilli/micronovaxrr/deploy/README.txt

 The simulated curve can be fitted to the measured curve automatically by a genetic algorithm on the Automatic fit tab.
-The actual values are not used by the automatic fitting algorithm, so you need to set minimum and maximum values correctly to get a good fit.
+The actual values are used by the automatic fitting algorithm as one population member.
+If the actual values represent a good fit but not the best possible fit, it is possible that the algorithm misconverges into this false local optimum.
+There are three
+algorithms: JavaDE, JavaCovDE and JavaEitherOrDE.
+JavaDE may be the most optimal algorithm for simple fitting problems as it does not need to calculate the covariance matrix.
+However, for hard multilayer fitting problems, JavaCovDE is recommended.
+JavaEitherOrDE is better than JavaDE but worse than JavaCovDE for hard multilayer fitting problems.
+There is usually no good reason to use JavaEitherOrDE other than scientific research related to fitting algorithms.

 Before fitting you have to import layer model by pressing the button "Import from manual fit".
 The range of angles used for fitting can be adjusted by the first angle and last angle settings.
-First angle should be set slightly lower than the critical angle.
-Good values for last angle are limited by the amount of noise.
+First angle should be set to a value where the beam doesn't go directly to the detector, usually 0.07 degrees is a good value.
+Good values for last angle are limited by the amount of noise especially if the fitting error function p-norm in logarithmic space is used.
+However, the default mixed relative/chi-squared function can reduce the harmful effects of noise, so the last angle with this fitting error function can be set to the maximum angle of the measurement.
 Iterations and population size are options of the genetic algorithm.
 Higher values are slower but may help find better fits.
+It is usually recommended that population size is about ten times the number of fitting parameters.
+The default 60 is good for 6 fitting parameters.
+Iteration count should be preferably higher rather than lower, as the fit can be interrupted early but the fit cannot be continued once the iteration count is reached.
+For this reason, the default iteration count is as high as 500.

 The fit is started by pressing the Start fit button.
 After the fitting is